A barn kitty she warmed a few minutes.

 Enter adulthood.
 Once her first child came along, Ruth's art world took a magnificent turn.
 She began to read picture books to her baby girl hour after hour every evening.
 They spread books out all over the floor, and checked out the maximum allowed amount every week from the library (35).
 Her vision exploded to life!
 A bright world swallowed her deliciously up.
 As she poured over every rich image and wonderful story, a new and relentless wind took her sails.
 She reflected afresh her own childhood fondness for Beatrix Potter's stories, Winnie the Pooh, Wind in the Willows, and Paddington Bear, among others.
 And felt rich.

 Again, Ruth took a leap.
 A local author sold books in the store she was working, and Ruth was determined to make friends with her, to ask if she needed an illustrator (no, this is NOT the way it works, but there was no internet to tell her otherwise!).
-Yes, Audrey Penn loved her drawings and gave her the manuscript for The Kissing Hand - what a dream!
+Yes, Audrey Penn loved her drawings and gave her the manuscript for The Kissing Hand.
+What a dream!
 She quickly taught herself to paint (yikes!), created a well-planned storyboard, and spent the next year working at nights while she continued to work part time at the store with her baby.
 It was long, lonely, hard work.
-But she was driven to do it.
+But she was driven.
 It gave her a hope and joy she couldn't explain to anyone.

 The books did not turn out to be as lucrative as she thought, though.
 In fact, they paid very badly.
 She was promised royalties and never got them, and then had to fight for pay.
 Eventually, untold sleepless nights and lack of support drained her dream dry - and she had to beach the boat.